JacksonWuxs/DaPy/README.md

 <br>
 You should have received a copy of the GNU General Public License along with this program.
-If not, see https:\\www.gnu.org\licenses.# datapy A light Python library for data processing.</br>
+If not, see https:\\www.gnu.org\licenses.# datapy A light Python library for data processing and analysing.</br>